VinishaDsouza/currencyConverter/README.md

 -You can run the app on this link :)
 [https://vinishadsouza.github.io/currencyConverter/](https://vinishadsouza.github.io/currencyConverter/)

--To Do:
+# To Do:
-I recognize there is code repetition in my index.html file, my next step is to modularize the code base, possibly creating a template
-I also think I should make my app mobile friendly and write unit tests
+-I recognize there is code repetition in my index.html file, -My next step is to modularize the code base, possibly creating a template -I also think I should make my app mobile friendly and write unit tests

+Suggestions to improve app
+-add in more rates